 The second task is making notification calls.
 Notification calls are made to the families/friends who have loved ones directly involved in the incident.
 This notification may come because you have a manifest, guest list, building access list or other source.
 Operators making notification calls should have additional training compared to operators who take inbound calls.

 The third task is to begin the data management process.
 As operators take inbound calls and others make notification calls, they should be entering information and notes directly into a web-based computer data management system.
 The data management team then starts to build a profile for each of the directly affected people.
 Several callers might provide information about the same person, but use nicknames or not have the complete name a person used on a manifest.
 The data management team has all the information in the web-based system and can begin to associate each piece of information with the appropriate profile.

 Part of data management is also coordination when the event involves survivors.
 The data management team can contact shelters and hospitals, alerting them to the fact that families are providing information to a centralised call centre and can provide a link between locations, or provide contact information to the families of survivors, if known.
-In essence, the call centre become the single point of contact for all people to call.
+In essence, the call centre becomes the single point of contact for all people to call.
 Otherwise, families will call every hospital or shelter in an area around an incident, causing those telecommunications and web systems to fail.
-Asiana on Twitter Following the crash of Asiana flight OZ214, many different contact numbers and emails appeared on various Asiana sites.

 The fourth task is to make travel arrangements for the family and friends, if a family assistance centre is going to be established.
 The call centre operators may also make arrangement for survivors to travel back home.

 The fifth and final task that a call centre performs is providing mass updates to families/friends after they have left the family assistance centre.